 Before setting out on a trip to the area, it’s important to consider the following pieces of advice:

 - A 4×4 is essential for visiting El Yeso Dam and the Termas del Plomo.
-This is because of the conditions of the road, which, although some of it is paved, also contains sections that are unsuitable for vehicles with 2×4.
+This is because of the road conditions, which, although some of it is paved, also contain sections unsuitable for vehicles with 2×4.

 - From El Yeso Dam to the Termas del Plomo, there are parts of the road that are susceptible to landslides, so it is essential to take care when driving.

 - The best time to visit both attractions is in spring and summer.
 During the rest of the year, snowy or wet conditions can make the roads dangerous or impassable.

 - Take clothing for all weather types, as temperatures can drop significantly at altitude.

 - Don’t leave any rubbish at either site.